Here’s how you can learn to fly in Nashville

 Q. What does a typical lesson look like?

-A. A normal lesson is 2 hours total (not 2 hours in a plane) and consists of pre-flight briefing, a flight in the airplane, and a post-flight briefing.
+A. A normal lesson is two hours total (not entirely in a plane) and consists of pre-flight briefing, a flight in the airplane, and a post-flight briefing.

 Q. Are their age restrictions on training?

-A. No. We have had kids as young as 11 years old begin their training.
-You need to be tall enough to reach the rudder pedals.
+A. You can train at any age, but you do need to be tall enough to reach the rudder pedals!
 Feel free to call and setup an appointment to try it out.
-The student must be 16 years old to solo and 17 to obtain a Private Pilot’s License.
-We’ve also had a 71 year old gentleman get his license through our school, so you’re never too old.
+Students must be 16 years old to fly solo and 17 to obtain a Private Pilot’s License.
+We’ve also had students who earn their license in their 70s, so you’re never too old.

 Q. What are your hours of operation?